snap-stanford/optimas/README.md

 Please consider citing our paper if you use our benchmark or code in your work:
 ```
-@inproceedings{optimas,
+@article{optimas,
     title        = {Optimas: Optimizing Compound AI Systems with Globally Aligned Local Rewards},
     author       = {
         Shirley Wu and Parth Sarthi and Shiyu Zhao and
         Aaron Lee and Herumb Shandilya and
         Adrian Mladenic Grobelnik and Nurendra Choudhary and
-       Eddie Huang and Karthik Subbian and Linjun Zhang and Diyi Yang and
+        Eddie Huang and Karthik Subbian and
+        Linjun Zhang and Diyi Yang and
         James Zou and Jure Leskovec
     },
-    year  = {2025}
+    year        = {2025},
+    journal     = {arXiv preprint arXiv:2507.03041},
 }
 ```